 • Shoulder shrug Relieves early symptoms of tension in shoulders and neck.
 Raise shoulders toward ears until there is slight tension then relax.
 Repeat two or three times.

-• Head glide Stretches chest, neck and shoulder muscles.
-Sit upright and glide head straight back.
+• Head glide Stretches chest, neck, and shoulder muscles.
+Sit upright and glide your head straight back.
 This stretch will give the feel of a double chin.
 Repeat five times, 20 seconds each.

 • Shoulder roll Relaxes shoulder muscles.
-While inhaling, slowly raise shoulders toward ears and roll backward in a circular motion five times.
-Repeat in different direction.
+While inhaling, slowly raise your shoulders toward your ears and roll backward in a circular motion five times.
+Repeat in a different direction.

 Stretching hands and forearms

 • Forearm stretch Stretches wrist and arms.
-Place elbows on desk and palms together, lower wrists toward the desk and elbows will move outward as forearms stretch.
+Place elbows on the desk and palms together, lower wrists toward the desk, and elbows will move outward as forearms stretch.
 Repeat three times, relaxing between each stretch.

 • Wrist stretch Loosens wrist and relaxes fingers.
-Bend wrist down and grasp with opposite hand to stretch down.
-Bend wrist up by pushing fingers back toward shoulder.
+Bend your wrist down and grasp with the opposite hand to stretch down.
+Bend the wrist up by pushing your fingers back toward the shoulder.
 Repeat three times.

 Stretching the back

-• Side stretch Interlace fingers and lift arms over head, keeping elbows straight.
-Lean to left and right to stretch out sides.
+• Side stretch Interlace fingers and lift arms overhead, keeping elbows straight.
+Lean to the left and right to stretch outside.

 • Standing back bends Stretches hips and joins in lower back.
-Place hands on small of back and slowly bend backward.
+Place hands on the small of the back and slowly bend backward.
 Hold for three seconds and repeat five times.

 Take a deep breath and relax